Fairfield Osborn Preserve, Vertebrate Biology

 Overcast and drizzly

-This week, I took two sections of introductory biology students (BIOL 122) up to the Preserve to make some wildlife observations.
-Our actual goal was to survey some trees for Sudden Oak Death, but I never go to the Preserve without the supplemental goal of making wildlife observations, especially since there is always at least a few students who tell me that this trip is the first time they’ve ever gone hiking in some sort of “natural” or wilderness area.
+This week, I took two sections of introductory biology majors up to the Preserve to make some wildlife observations.
+Our primary goal was to survey some trees for Sudden Oak Death, but I never go to the Preserve without the supplemental goal of making wildlife observations, especially since there are always at least a few students who tell me that this trip is the first time they’ve ever gone hiking in some sort of “natural” or wilderness area.

 Stony Point Road, Petaluma, CA